Changissnz/selfinterest/README.md

 righteousness, that which is supposed to hover over all of human beings, to simply becoming a tool for particular human beings.
-The frequent retelling is on the circularity of wrongdoing, viewed in ways such as the most deplorable yet preventable tragedies and comedies that depict the foolish and wicked as very entertaining forces, out of irrationality, that is, their thinking and actions that do not fit the conceptualization of good in the form of linear chains of reasoning.
-The circularity of wrongdoing is frequently told in a factual kind of way, with undertones signifying an apathy on the premise of helplessness for the inevitable wickedness of human beings in their oscillating movements of attempting to correcting actions by other actions, and then to narrate on these actions using labels of "good" and "bad", by the typical basis of their being the good.
+The frequent retelling is on the circularity of wrongdoing, viewed in ways such as the most deplorable yet preventable tragedies and comedies depicting the foolish and wicked as very entertaining forces, out of irrationality, that is, their thinking and actions do not fit the conceptualization of good in the form of linear chains of reasoning.
+The circularity of wrongdoing is frequently told in a factual kind of way, with undertones signifying an apathy on the premise of helplessness for the inevitable wickedness of human beings, in their oscillating movements of attempting to correct actions by other actions, and then to narrate on these actions using labels of "good" and "bad", typically by the basis of their being the good.